 TIP: After you are done with the trial license test and have moved the active license, you will want to remove it from the server to prevent users from accidentally using it after it expires.
 The easiest way to remove the trial license is to just transfer it away and discard the generated transfer code or h2r file.

 - Let the users of OpticStudio know they may need to modify the settings on their client machines with the new server IP address or machine name.
-You can provide the new server information and a link to the instructions in this article under "What To Do If the License Is Not Found Automatically."
+You can provide the new server information and a link to the instructions in this article: "Configuring Zemax applications to access a Zemax network license."
 Alternatively you can provide them with a modified HASPLM.INI file with the new server information per the following article: "Automate Client Computer Configuration for Softkey and Red USB key Network Installations."

 Restarting the Sentinel license manager service on the license server is useful if it's not practical to restart the entire client or server computer, and can be used to fix the following issues: